Braves vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will try to beat Zack Wheeler, the Philadelphia Phillies' named starter, on Saturday at 4:10 PM ET.
+Spencer Strider and Dylan Covey are the projected starters when the Atlanta Braves and the Philadelphia Phillies play on Sunday at Truist Park, at 7:10 PM ET.

-The Braves have been listed as -140 moneyline favorites for this matchup against the Phillies (+115).
-The matchup's over/under has been set at 8.5 runs.
+Bookmakers list the Braves as -250 moneyline favorites, while giving the underdog Phillies +200 moneyline odds.
+Atlanta is favored on the run line (-1.5).
+An 8.5-run over/under is set for the game.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.